gohilnihar07/Samsungpdtraining/README.md

 <r>

-**--> The various checks done specific to crosstalk analysis are:** <br>
+**--> The various checks done specifically to crosstalk analysis are:** <br>

-   *- no_driving_cell :* reports input ports with no driving cell and doesn't have case analysis set on it.
-These nets are assigned as a stronger driver for modelling agressors.<br>
+   *- no_driving_cell :* reports input ports with no driving cell and doesn't have a case analysis set on it.
+These nets are assigned as a stronger driver for modeling aggressors.<br>
    *- ideal_clocks :* reports nets that do not have propagated clocks.
-The design must have propagating clock tree to calaculate crosstalk.<br>
+The design must have a propagating clock tree to calculate crosstalk.<br>
    *- partial_input_delay :* reports the delays set with set_max_delay and set_min_delay commands in SDC.<br>
-   *- unexpandable_clocks :* reports any clocks that are not expanded to common time base.<br>
+   *- unexpandable_clocks :* reports any clocks that are not expanded to a common time base.<br>

 **--> The various reports are as follows in pt_shell,** <br>
 ```ruby